Monthly Temperature Trends for the past 112 years

 Summary

-Summary of the annual average temperature trend by month for the past 112 years
+Summary of the annual average temperature trend by month for the past 100 years for both 11 and 33 year running averages.

 Well that's interesting but how does this effect the people of New Hampshire.
 Our heating and cooling bills are definitely the the first things that come to mind, first let's look at the way that our energy suppliers determine how much energy we use by looking at Heating Degree Days (HDD) and Cooling Degree Days (CDD).